 Each year Keukenhof is dedicated to a certain theme.
 The 2020 theme for the tulip gardens, is perfect for the diversity of the audience of the Keukenhof; A world of colours.
+For 2021 the theme is unknown for now.
 The Keukenhof is well known for its international visitors.
 Flower are connecting, likewise the passion for impressive colours and smells.
 Enjoy the tulip fields together.
 The world-famous flower bulb fields of the Netherlands, are all of their own soil.
 Don’t worry, you won’t have to miss out on tulips, as there are over 7 million flower bulbs planted.
 Celebrate this year’s theme together and get pumped up with the force of nature!

 FAQ concerning Keukenhof opening